-Anatomical Sciences I (HPANA-65101)
+Anatomical Sciences I (HPANA-66101)

-This course is designed to provide the student an extensive background in the fundamentals of human anatomy through lecture, small group laboratory, and independent study formats.
-Embryology coupled with structures of the central nervous system, upper and lower extremities, cardiovascular and pulmonary systems, abdomen and pelvis, and reproductive organs are described and illustrated in lecture followed by laboratory experiential learning that emphasizes the location, identification, function, and relationships of pertinent structures using cadavers, prosections, radiographic images, and static models.
+This course is designed to provide students with an extensive background in the fundamentals of human anatomy through lectures, small group laboratories, and independent study formats.
+Subjects taught include central nervous system anatomy, basic embryology, anatomy of upper and lower extremities, cardiovascular and pulmonary systems, abdomen, and pelvis.
+All course content is delivered through several learning modalities, including didactic lectures, laboratory sessions utilizing cadavers, radiographic images, anatomical models, in-class review sessions, and practice practical exams.
+The in-class review sessions and practice practical exams will allow for consolidation of the course material and an opportunity to test established knowledge prior to comprehensive exams.
+The course emphasizes the location, identification, function, and relationships of pertinent structures.
+The course is intended to provide an anatomical basis for understanding the physical examination, clinical diagnoses and treatment, and pathological changes associated with illness and injury of each major organ and body system.

+Course Director: Samantha Tippen Course Offered: Fall 1, Terms 1, 2, 3

+Anatomical Sciences II (HPANA-63102)

+This course is designed to provide students with an extensive background in the fundamentals of human anatomy utilizing lectures, small group laboratories, and independent study formats.
+Anatomic structures of the head and neck are described and illustrated in lecture followed by laboratory experiential learning to include location and identification as well as function and relationships of structures using cadavers, boney specimens, models, and radiographic images.
 The course is intended to provide an anatomical basis for understanding the physical examination and structural changes associated with illness and injury of each major organ and body system.

-Credit: 5 semester hours Course Director: Ming Zhang Course Offered: Fall 1, Terms 1,2,3

-Anatomical Sciences II (HPANA-62102)

-This course is designed to provide the student an extensive background in the fundamentals of human anatomy utilizing lecture, small group laboratory, and independent study formats.
-Anatomic structures of the head and neck are described and illustrated in lecture followed by laboratory experiential learning to include location and identification as well as function and relationships of structures using cadavers, prosections, radiograph images, and static models.
-The course is intended to provide an anatomical basis for understanding the physical examination and structural changes associated with illness and injury of each major organ and body system.

-Credit: 2 semester hours Course Director: Ming Zhang Course Offered: Spring 1, Term 1
+Course Director: Samantha Tippen Course Offered: Spring 1, Term 1

-Behavioral Dynamics (PABDN-63431)
+Behavioral Dynamics (PABDN-62431)

-A lecture and discussion course designed to provide the student with an overall view to the normal and abnormal characteristics of human psychological development and behavior.
+A lecture and discussion course designed to provide the student with an overall view of the normal and abnormal characteristics of human psychological development and behavior.
 The etiology of common behavioral and mental health conditions and consequences of common congenital and environmental influences on psychological development are studied in relation to the pediatric, adult and geriatric patient populations.

-Course Directors: Ali Asghar and Jai Gandhi Course Offered: Spring 1, Terms 2, 3
+Course Directors: Ali Asghar and Sean Hurdiss

+Course Offered: Spring 1, Terms 2